vehicle-lang/vehicle/HACKING.md

 - Adding `--test-option="--vehicle-logging X"` to the command will set the logging level to `X` where the various levels can be found with the `vehicle --help` command.

-### Golden tests
+### Compiler tests

+These golden tests check the output of the Vehicle compiler.
+They therefore do not depend on any external programs being installed.

-- `cabal test vehicle-golden-tests --test-show-details=always` will run the tests.
+- `cabal test vehicle-compiler-tests --test-show-details=always` will run the tests.

-- Adding `--test-option="-p /X/"` to the command will only run tests with `X` in their name.
-  If you only want to run a test for a particular backend `Y` change the `X` to `X-Y`, e.g. `quantifier-Agda`.

-- Adding `--test-option="--accept"` to the command will accept the output of the tests.
-  _Warning_: Only run this if you are okay with the changes to the output!

 - The logging level can be changed for the golden tests by changing the vehicle command in the `test.json` files in the golden test suite.